Exclusive Interview: Beth Davies - Tesla's Former Director Of Learning & Development

 "What we need to do is set our strategy and then find the technology that best supports this strategy."

-Q: With the speed of growth in the company’s you’ve worked for like Tesla, how did you manage to keep the ethos and activate the strategy in such a fast paced organisation?
+Q: With the speed of growth in the company’s you’ve worked for like Tesla, how did you manage to keep the ethos & activate the strategy in such a fast-paced organisation?

 "In many companies, new hire orientation is a wasted opportunity.
 It’s spent on things like reviewing benefits or where the bathroom is.
 While these are important, what people really want to know is how the company operates and what’s expected of them.
 They want to contribute and this information sets them up for success."